GenericMappingTools/gmt/doc/rst/source/grdinterpolate.rst

     boundaries of the grid, only the common region will be output.
 .. include:: explain_-R.rst_

+.. _-S:

+**-S**\ *x/y*\|\ *pointfile*\ [**+h**\ *header*]
+    Rather that compute gridded output, create tile/spatial series through the stacked grids at the given point (*x/y*) or the list of points in *pointfile*.
+If you need a series of points defined by an origin and an end point or similar, you can make such a file first with :doc:`project`.
+By default we simply sample the cube at the each level.
+Use **-T** to interpolate the series.
+The grid level (e.g., depth or time) will be appended as the last numerical value in the series records.
+Use the optional **+h** modifier to append *header* to the trailing text of these input points.
+    On output the trailing text will become the segment header for the series that originate from each point.
+By default, the table output is written to standard output.
+Use **-G** to specify a file name.
+Alternatively, if you wish each series to be written to its own data file, let the filename in **-G** have a C-format integer specifier (e.g., %d) and we will use the running point number to create unique file names.

 .. _-V:

 .. |Add_-V| unicode:: 0x20 .. just an invisible code